Rudya93/giantswarm-terraform-example/README.md

 ## Notes

 The example will wait until the Giant Swarm API has registered nodepool nodes as ready.
-This allows further resources to be applied which depend on the new cluster being accessible.
+This allows further resources to be applied which depend on the new cluster being accessible - these can be created against the tenant cluster Kubernetes API using the generated credentials in `tenant-cluster-auth`.